 -

 According to § 5, para.
 1, no. 1 of the Residence Law, eligibility for being granted a residence title is dependent on one's livelihood being secured.
-According to § 2, para.
-3, clause 1, livelihood also constitutes adequate health insurance cover.
+According to Section 2, paragraph 3, clause 1 of the German Residence Act, livelihood also constitutes adequate health insurance cover.
+Having sufficient health insurance for entering the country is a requirement for visa procedures.

 A secure means of subsistence during the guest academic's stay in the host country is an important precondition for issuing a visa and residence permit.
 Whether someone is able to cover their living expenses in the host country depends on the amount of the fellowship and the sponsorship period.

-In any event, the facts regarding the amount and the sponsorship period must therefore be accurate.
-If this is not the case, it can lead to a refusal of the application or an early termination of the stay in the host country.
+In any event, the facts regarding the amount and the sponsorship period must be accurate.
+If this is not the case, it can lead to a refusal of the application or an early termination of the stay.
 Moreover, the guest academic and responsible officials at the host university would face being penalised by the immigration authorities for giving false information during the application process.
 The amount and the sponsorship period of the fellowship should therefore only be disclosed if there has been a binding decision on these matters and only by the office responsible for awarding the fellowship. -

 The length of time for which a residence title is granted is strictly at the discretion of the Immigration Office.